sbalsara05/LukeAdamsPortfolio/README.md

 Project Overview

-Welcome to the LukeAdamsPortfolio repository!
-This project showcases the artistic works of Luke Adams, a talented teen artist from Westerly, Rhode Island.
+Welcome to the Luke Adams Personal Art Portfolio/Gallery This project showcases the artistic works of Luke Adams, a talented teen artist from Westerly, Rhode Island.
 Under his brand, Just a Local Adolescent, Luke aims to establish himself in the art world, bringing his passion for photography, designs, patterns, and portraits to life.
 About Luke Adams